ncatlab/nlab-content/pages/5709.md

 ## Theory

-The technique of effective field theory is based on the followig fact:
+The technique of effective field theory is based on the following fact:

 +-- {: .num_prop}
 ###### Proposition